 Notice of Anomaly No. 7: System Integration: Two separate, unrelated administrative issues were identified during the execution of System Integration.
 (1) Actual voting results from Open Primary election Prim-01 did not match expected results for the ICC tabulator.
 For the ballots in question, the expected outcome was that no candidate should receive a vote due to the cross-over selections.
 Instead, all candidates presented on the ballots received a vote.
-After further discussion with Dominion, it was determined that the Open Primary election format is not fully supported for the DVS 4.14 system, therefore, Open Primary was removed from the declared functionality.
+After further discussion with Dominion, the Open Primary election format for the EAC 4.14 system is currently only supported for the ICE tabulator.
+Therefore, functionality testing for Open Primary was removed from the test campaign.
 (2) A voting error was discovered upon review of the voting results printouts for the System Integration Test for the ICP audio tabulator.
-Engineering Notebooks or tester logs were reviewed and no voting anomalies were annotated by the tester.
-Based on the additional units under test and engineering analysis from previous testing Wyle determined this to be an isolated instance of tester error.
-To ensure accuracy and confidence within the ICP unit an additional measure was implemented by Wyle to provide a voting log in order to facilitate a second confirmation that the intended candidate was selected for each voting contest.
+Test logs were reviewed and no voting anomalies were annotated by the tester.
 This resulted in a successful repeat of the test for the ICP tabulator.
 In addition to repeating the test, Wyle performed an internal test by casting a series of additional set of audio ballots on the ICP to further ensure the accuracy of voting audio ballots on the ICP tabulator.
 Results of this indicated all votes were accurately counted.